muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1lei.md

 ## Personality { .underline }

-Gentle and pleasant to talk to.
+Upbeat and pleasant to talk to.
 Has a good intuition when it comes to finding the right words to say.
 Is aware of their "gentle giant" image and tends to lean into that, even at the cost of their true feelings.

 Has a tendency to lie in order to maintain their image, saying what people want to hear.
 Mentally berates themself whenever they give in to the impulse.
 Has major impostor syndrome.